theboyarintsev/CTMACD-AO-tradingview/README.md

-# Awesome Oscillator & MACD Cross Tactic
+# AO & CDMACD Script

 [Link to the script on TradingView](https://ru.tradingview.com/script/PqzwHwRT-ctmacd-ao/)